fiveten59/Vdr-Installer-Rpi/README.md

 And follow the script  ...
 Trick: at point 1 type 'First install libraries' just only now

-Point 1 creates a new folder downloading progs & libraries needed by Vdr Point 2 install some DVB firmware FFMPEG e Eventlircd Point 3 install Vdr
+ 1 creates a new folder downloading progs & libraries needed by Vdr 2 install some DVB firmware FFMPEG e Eventlircd
+ 3 install Vdr
-Point 4 install Vdr  Basic plugins (Rpihddevice(for rpi3)/Softhddevice-drm(for Rpi4) - Text2Skin-NarrowHd - Iptv - Radio - Dvbapi)
+ 4 install Vdr  Basic plugins (Rpihddevice(for rpi3)/Softhddevice-drm(for Rpi4) - Text2Skin-NarrowHd - Iptv - Radio - Dvbapi)
 On Raspberry Pi3 choice Rpihddevice!!!!

-Point 5 configure all the Vdr system (remember when requested type b) Console) Select a) installing shared parts
+ 5 configure all the Vdr system (remember when requested type b) Console) Select a) installing shared parts
 Select c) installing Vdr on console On Raspberry Pi3

+Reboot

 b) Raspberry Pi4 OS Lite (32 or 64 bit)